tweag/nickel/doc/manual/contracts.md

 * documentation: Some information

 > config.fail
-error: contract broken by the value of `fail`: ooch [...]
+error: contract broken by the value of `fail`
+       ooch
+[...]
 ```